Introduction to Agile MVP

 3. Creating Pain and Gain map to Identify Pain Points

 The next important step after drafting the roadmap is to analyze the strength and pain areas of the actions.
 The pain and gain map enables us to identify the pain areas and to rectify them.
 Once the pain areas are rectified, the pain and gain map helps to analyze the gains once the pain areas are addressed.
 The pain and gain map helps to analyze and remove any potential pain points and to improve customer satisfaction.

 4. Adding the Required Features as Per the Collected Data in each Iteration

 This step is all about adding the user’s required features to the products and prioritizing the features as per the accumulated data.
 It is important to add the features which are important for product and service success rather than overloading it with unnecessary features.

 Benefits of using Agile Minimal Viable Product (Agile MVP)

-To execute Agile MVP you should first know what are its benefits, let’s look at some of the benefits explained below.
+To execute Agile MVP, you should first know what its benefits are; let’s look at some of the benefits explained below.

 1. Early Testing of Business Concepts

 2. Continuous Learning and Development

 The MVP is a continuous iterative process that promotes continuous learning based on customer feedback and to gain insight into what works for the customer.
 This information helps the product development teams to use this data to make decisions for product evolution and product improvement.
 The iterations help to add more user required features.

 3. Cost Reduction and Smaller Investments

 The market is studied in advance, and the hypothesis is made to test the business concept; this allows the product development team to reduce the expenses and to provide maximum services and the highest customer value at minimum cost.
-At smaller investments, a number of customers are gained and further the investment can be increased based on the number of customers/users.
+At smaller investments, a number of customers are gained, and further, the investment can be increased based on the number of customers/users.

 4. Successful Fully Fledge Products/Services Development and Good Hold on the Market